ssibm/iks-custom-ingress/README.md

 IBM Kubernetes Service (IKS) cluster created in a Multizone Region (MZR) provides an application load balancer (ALB) in each zone and a multi-zone load balancer (MZLB) for the region.
 Each ALB uses an IKS provided ingress controller instance in that specific zone to handle incoming ingress requests.
 Additional information on Ingress in IKS is available [here](https://cloud.ibm.com/docs/containers?topic=containers-ingress#components).

-This document shows how to deploy a custom ingress controller to an IKS multizone cluster and replacing the default ingress controller provided by IKS.
+This document shows how to deploy a custom ingress controller to an IKS multi-zone cluster and replacing the default ingress controller provided by IKS.

 #### Pre-requisites
 ##### Custom ingress controller helm chart
-- Using instructions in this document, the community ingress controller will be deployed using _stable/nginx-ingress_ helm chart.
-Note that this ingress controller is only used as an example.
-You can either use this chart, or you can bring your own custom ingress controller helm chart.
+- Using instructions in this document, _stable/nginx-ingress_ helm chart will be used to deploy the community ingress controller in a multi-zone IKS cluster.
+Instructions in this document, use this ingress controller as an example.

-  If planning to use this chart to deploy a custom ingress controller for production workloads, refer to [nginx ingress controller documentation](https://github.com/helm/charts/tree/master/stable/nginx-ingress) to customize and configure the deployment to meet your requirements.
+  If planning to use this chart to deploy a custom ingress controller for production-grade workloads, refer to [nginx ingress controller documentation](https://github.com/helm/charts/tree/master/stable/nginx-ingress) to customize and configure the deployment to meet your requirements.

 ##### IKS cluster in Multizone Region
-- A working IKS cluster created in a multi-zone region
+- A working IKS cluster created in a multi-zone region.

 ##### Setup CLI
 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl) and [ibmcloud](https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#shell_install) CLIs.